beth94victoria/Portfolio/README.md

 ### Functionality / features
 It has a navigation tab at the top of the webpage that takes you to various sections on the page.
 At the bottom of the page there is links to my Github and linkedin that will take you to a new tab.
 ### Sitemap
+from the navigation bar at the top of the page you can get to all the sections on the one page.

 ### Screenshots

 ### Target audience